shrikantMarkad/PythonAutomation/README.md

 If all went well then new jenkins address will be displaying on the cmd
 Note: This address is temp until ngrok cmd window is open, next time you will get another address since we are using free plan.

+For --alluredir error please use "python -m pip install pytest allure-python-commons allure-pytest" to recfity errors related to allure